-- The original formulation was motivated by the behavior of systems of chemical and biological oscillators - A mathematical model used to describe the behavior of a large set of coupled oscillators (how and when they synchronize) - Later it has found widespread applications in other fields too (neuroscience, physical systems, etc.) - The model makes several assumptions: - the oscillators are identical or nearly identical - the interactions depend sinusoidally on the phase difference between each pair of objects.
+- 1975: solved a simpler, more abstract version of Winfree's model - Replaced Winfree's influence and sensitivity function with a sine function: highly symmetrical rule for Winfree's concept of "frequency pulling" - (analogy: jogging friends) - The original formulation was motivated by the behavior of systems of chemical and biological oscillators - Later it has found widespread applications in other fields too (neuroscience, physical systems, etc.) - The model makes several assumptions: - the oscillators are identical or nearly identical (bell-shaped distribution of natural frequencies) - the interactions depend sinusoidally on the phase difference between each pair of objects.